 This means that in order to exchange data with the subnetwork, the higher level network simply reads and writes data to memory locations specified using the Anybus Configuration Manager.
 The very same memory locations can then be exchanged on the subnetwork.

 The internal memory buffer is divided into three areas based on their function:

-• Input Data (512 bytes)
+Input Data (512 bytes)

-This area can be read by the higher level network (in this case Modbus RTU).
+This area can be read by the higher level net-